 A rose is a rose is a rose…

 The underlying point of making v-portraits is to create space for a conversation we don’t usually get to have.
-An expansive space, one that holds way more than my ideas, experiences or language, where we could explore the names, imagery and emotions associated with our individual vagina stories.
+An expansive space, one that holds way more than my ideas, experiences or language, where we could explore all aspects of our relationships with our vaginas…all of the names, imagery, beliefs, assumptions and emotions associated with our individual vagina stories.
 In a conversation about personal experiences, telling women how not to talk about this is not something I want to do.

 Instead, let’s include the language we use, or don’t use, and why.